Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Case Study

 For the labeled ads, we took all ads which HDBSCAN assigned a high membership probability to (greater than $0.98$), which resulted in a total of $2337$ ads, of which the four majority classes `voting rights' (26\%), `crime/justice' (19\%), `education' (17\%), and `abortion' (11\%) made up 3 quarters (73\%) of the labeled ads.
 The remaining classes were much smaller, with the smallest class being `healthcare access' and `property taxes' (0.64\% each).

 We randomly selected $200$ ads from the unassigned clusters, and annotated them manually.
 We used these annotations as the ground truth labels for the classification task.

 For each model, we used the all-MiniLM-L6-v2 model to embed the ad texts and employed GridSearchCV to optimize the hyperparameters.
-We used $5$-fold cross-validation to evaluate the models, and selected the best performing model based on the macro F1 score.
+We used $5$-fold cross-validation to evaluate the models, and selected the best-performing model based on the macro F1 score.
 The results of this evaluation are shown in Table \ref{tab:classification_accuracy}.